Martchus/cpp-utilities/README.md

 If the compilation of the resource file doesn't work you can use `-DWINDOWS_RESOURCES_ENABLED=OFF` to continue the build regardless.

-##### Remarks about special presets
-The presets starting with `arch-` are for use under Arch Linux.
-Do *not* use them unless you know what you are doing.
-When creating a normal build under Arch Linux it is recommended to still use e.g. `devel-qt6`.

-Use the presets starting with `arch-*-w64-mingw32` to cross-compile for Windows using `mingw-w64` packages.
-Use the presets starting with `arch-static-compat-devel` to create a self-contained executable that is also usable under older GNU/Linux distributions using `static-compat` packages (see [PKGBUILDs](https://github.com/Martchus/PKGBUILDs#static-gnulinux-libraries) for details about it).

 ### Packaging
 The mentioned repositories contain packages for `c++utilities` itself but also for my other projects.